 Horizon Cloud, VMware activates your subscription license.
 Within 48 hours, the License Service applies the license to that cloud-connected pod, and a message is displayed in the Horizon administration’s licensing screen:

 You must have an active My VMware account to purchase a Horizon license from https://my.vmware.com.
 You then receive a Welcome email with the link to download the Horizon Cloud Connector as an OVA file.

 When you deploy the Horizon Cloud Connector virtual appliance from vSphere Web Client, you pair the Cloud Connector with the Connection Server of the pod you want to connect to Horizon Cloud to use subscription licenses or cloud-hosted services.
 As part of the pairing process, the Horizon Cloud Connector virtual appliance connects the Connection Server to Horizon Cloud to manage the Horizon subscription license and other services.
 With a Horizon subscription license, you do not need to manually enter a Horizon license key for the VMware Horizon product activation.
 However, you do need to use the license keys to activate supporting components such as vSphere, App Volumes, and others.

 - Cloud-hosted services for Horizon pods

-- You can leverage those cloud-hosted services, features, and workflows that Horizon Cloud provides, such as the Cloud Monitoring Service (CMS).
+- After your Horizon pod is added to your cloud-connected pod fleet, you can leverage the cloud-hosted services, features, and workflows that Horizon Cloud provides, such as the Cloud Monitoring Service (CMS).
 See Introducing the Cloud Monitoring Service's Unified Visibility, Health Monitoring, and Help Desk Features Provided in Horizon Cloud.